kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 a\.
 The sponsor has furnished three conformed copies of the contract to the appropriate FAA office;

 b\.
-The sponsor has, if applicable, submitted a statement that comparable replacement housing, as defined in §25.15 of the Regulations of the Office of the Secretary of Transportation, will be available within a reasonable period of time before displacement.
+The sponsor has, if applicable, submitted a statement that comparable replacement housing, as defined in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1501   General.|§25.15]] of the Regulations of the Office of the Secretary of Transportation, will be available within a reasonable period of time before displacement.

 c\.
 The appropriate FAA office has agreed to the issuance of a notice to proceed with the work to the contractor.